hizonglol/projekt_zespolowy-2016/README.md

 Jędrzeja Maliniaka,
 Filipa Malinowskiego,
 Andrzeja Szmyta
-at Wroclaw University of Technology under the lead of dr inż Krzysztofa Arenta.
+at Wroclaw University of Technology under the lead of dr inż Krzysztof Arent.